Notebooks¶

 By default, it uses datarobot-image-pullsecret (common DR secret)

-If you need to pull notebooks images with another pull secrets -- you could specify it here.
+If you need to pull notebooks images with other pull secrets you could specify it here.

 On-premise installations of DataRobot support storage of notebooks revision files in Amazon S3.